mbelgin/hpFX/README.md

 **Definition:** The `SLOPE` category is used to generate Buy/Sell signals based on the direction of an indicator’s slope.
 Most indicators that produce a continuous line, including many used as baselines, can be applied this way.
 Unlike `BASELINECROSS`, `SLOPE` also works with indicators that are not plotted directly on the price chart.

+> [!WATNING]
->[!warning] The `SLOPE` category can only be used with indicators that store all values in a single, continuous buffer.
+> The `SLOPE` category can only be used with indicators that store all values in a single, continuous buffer.
 It is not suitable for indicators that alternate between two buffers.
 For those, use the `HISTOGRAM` category, which correctly captures their behavior.

 Example: